catreedle/blog-preview-card/README.md

 ### What I learned

 I stregthened what I learned from the first challenge, mainly on how to position elements correctly.
-I also learned to use `:hover` and `:focus` properties on CSS, though I am not fully sure of which elements need to be interactive.
+I also learned to use `:hover` and `:focus` properties on CSS.

 I am still looking for a way to reduce font size for smaller screens without using media queries.